Kate Spade’s father, a lifelong KC resident, dies night before daughter’s funeral

 “We are deeply saddened to announce that Katy’s father, Earl F. Brosnahan Jr., passed away last night at age 89.
 He had been in failing health of late and was heartbroken over the recent death of his beloved daughter.
 He was at home and surrounded by family at the time of his passing.

 “Frank was born in Kansas City, Mo. and was a lifelong resident.
 He served in the U.S. Navy before graduating from the University of Miami in 1949, after which he returned to Kansas City to work in the family construction business.
-He was president of the Midwest Heavy Construction Association in the mid 1960s after taking over the family business fro his father Earl F. Brosnahan Sr. and his mother Helen Rose Brosnahan (nee Mottin).
+He was president of the Midwest Heavy Construction Association in the mid 1960s after taking over the family business from his father Earl F. Brosnahan Sr. and his mother Helen Rose Brosnahan (nee Mottin).

 “Frank married June Therese Mullen in 1953 and had six children, Missy, Earl III, Ann, Reta, Katy (decesed) and Eve.
 He was an avid tennis player and a charter member of the Carriage Club in Kansas City for more than 50 years.
 Frank married Sandy Palmer in 1992 and she was bedside when he passed.